Dispute your medical bill. Keep 100% of what you save.

 Names, addresses, and account numbers are illustrative.
 Your letter uses your actual case details and the federal + state protections that apply to your situation.

 Negotiation is not only legal, it's a statutory right.
 The No Surprises Act (42 U.S.C. § 300gg-111), HIPAA Right of Access (45 CFR § 164.524), and IRS 501(r) all give you specific pathways to dispute bills and request records.
 The letters we generate cite these directly.
-That said, this tool is a self-help educational resource — not legal advice about your specific situation.
+That said, this tool is a self-help educational resource.
+It is not legal advice about your specific situation.
 If your bill is in active litigation or referred to collections, consult a licensed attorney in your state.

 No. Disputing a medical bill before it goes to collections doesn't touch your credit at all.
 If it's already in collections, the FDCPA requires the collector to mark the debt as disputed on your credit file once you dispute in writing.
 Paid medical collections under $500 cannot be reported at all (as of 2023).
 Disputing generally helps your credit position, not hurts it.

 Depends on the bill.
-If there are coding errors — duplicates, unbundling, upcoding — 30–50% reductions are typical.
-For uninsured prompt-pay negotiations, 40–60% off the chargemaster rate is the norm.
+If there are coding errors (duplicates, unbundling, upcoding), 30 to 50% reductions are typical.
+For uninsured prompt-pay negotiations, 40 to 60% off the chargemaster rate is the norm.
 For 501(r) charity care, eligible patients at nonprofit hospitals can have bills zeroed entirely.
-Bills already at reasonable rates may only move 10–20% through prompt-pay discounts.
+Bills already at reasonable rates may only move 10 to 20% through prompt-pay discounts.

 Typically 30–90 days.
 HIPAA requires a response to itemized bill requests within 30 days.
 No Surprises Act disputes resolve in 30 days from notice.
 Charity care determinations are usually 30 days.
 Prompt-pay discounts settle same-day if the provider accepts.